Blackjack Card Values:

 Common soft hands:

-Why soft hands matter strategically: because you can’t bust on the next card, basic strategy tells you to play soft hands much more aggressively than their hard equivalents.
+Because you can't bust on the next card, basic strategy tells you to play soft hands much more aggressively than their hard equivalents.
 A soft 17 should almost always be hit — or even doubled — while a hard 17 should always stand.
 Same total, completely different play.
+This is also why the S17 vs H17 dealer rule shifts the house edge by approximately 0.2% against the player.

 What is a hard hand?